 Will’s mouth feels dry.

 After their last session, Will had investigated the apparently infamous delinquent Francis Dolarhyde through vague questions sent to colleagues and whatever else he could find through a simple Google search.
 He didn’t like the results, even as he cursed himself for making the mistake of acting on his innate protectiveness for his patient.
 This particular patient.
 It was unethical.
 But fraternizing with Francis was asking for trouble, for missing teeth and worse, a lonely ride in the back of an ambulance to the nearest hospital.
-He caught whispers of accusations of rape, though they were eventually dropped.
+There were accusations of rape, though they were eventually dropped.

 “I’m interested in your answer,” Will tells him.